federicobassetto/simpler-xmas/master-plan.md

 1. **Landing page** (`/`)
    - Hero with title **“A Simpler Xmas”**.
-   - Short subtitle: e.g. “Two weeks of small, kind moments for a calmer Christmas.”
+   - Short subtitle: e.g. "25 days of small, kind moments for a calmer Christmas."
    - Single primary button **“Begin”** that navigates to the next step.
    - No nav bar or other sections for now.